ChouYunShuo/CSES_Practices/README.md

 ### 9. Counting Towers

 - 2d DP, dp[i][0] means current height i with head split, and dp[i][1] means current height i with head merged.

+### 11. Rectangle Cutting

+- 2d DP, every cell store # of Cutting for rect(i,j), then we loop over all posibilities of cutting pairs and find the smallest one.
+Cannot use greedy!
+Consider the case 9x8.
+If greedy, we find 8*8 first, need 9 cuts in total.
+The solution should be cutting first a 5*8 and 4*8, then we only need 6 cuts.